-The compute, storage and network resources are organized in pods.
+The compute, storage and network resources are organized in workload domains.
 The physical layer also includes the physical network infrastructure, and storage setup.

-This VMware Validated Design uses the following types of pods:
+This VMware Validated Design uses the following types of clusters:

 Resides in the management workload domain and runs the virtual machines of the components that manage the data center, such as vCenter Server, NSX Manager, NSX Controller, vRealize Operations Manager, vRealize Log Insight, vRealize Automation, and other management components.

-This VMware Validated Design uses one management pods that occupies half a rack.
+This VMware Validated Design uses one management clusters that occupies half a rack.

-Resides in the first cluster in the virtual infrastructure workload domain and runs the required NSX services to enable north-south routing between the data center and the external network, and east-west routing inside the data center.
-This shared pod also hosts the tenant virtual machines (sometimes referred to as workloads or payloads).
-As the environment grows, additional compute-only pods can be added to support a mix of different types of workloads for different types of Service Level Agreements.
+Resides in the first cluster in the virtual infrastructure workload domain and runs the required NSX services to enable North-South routing between the data center and the external network, and East-West routing inside the data center.
+This shared cluster also hosts the tenant virtual machines (sometimes referred to as workloads or payloads).
+As the environment grows, additional compute-only clusters can be added to support a mix of different types of workloads for different types of Service Level Agreements (SLAs).

 Resides in a virtual infrastructure workload domain and runs tenant virtual machines (sometimes referred to as workloads or payloads).
-You can mix different types of compute pods and provide separate compute pools for different types of SLAs.
+You can mix different types of compute clusters and provide separate compute pools for different types of SLAs.

-This VMware Validated Design uses a Layer 3 leaf-and-spine network architecture.
+This VMware Validated Design uses a Layer 3 network architecture.

-A leaf switch is typically located inside a rack and provides network access to the servers inside that rack.
-Leaf switches are also called Top of Rack (ToR) switches.
+A Top of Rack (ToR) switch is typically located inside a rack and provides network access to the servers inside that rack.

-A spine switch is in the spine layer and provides connectivity between racks.
-Links between spine switches are typically not required.
-If a link failure between a spine switch and a leaf switch occurs, the routing protocol ensures that no traffic is sent to the spine switch that has lost connectivity.
+An inter-rack switch at the aggregation layer provides connectivity between racks.
+Links between inter-rack switches are typically not required.
+If a link failure between an inter-rack switch and a ToR switch occurs, the routing protocol ensures that no traffic is sent to the inter-rack switch that has lost connectivity.